What are anchovies? loveFOOD investigates the much-maligned but transformative ingredient.

 How do you choose good-quality anchovies?

-Anchovies are small, slender fish found in the Black Sea, Pacific, Atlantic and Mediterranean.
+Anchovies are small, slender fish found in the Black Sea, Mediterranean and Pacific and Atlantic Oceans.
 However, when you see them in the supermarket they are more likely to be preserved than fresh.

 Salt-cured anchovy fillets packed in sunflower or olive oil are the cheapest and most readily available.
 They are sold in tall, thin resealable jars which is good if you only plan to use a few.
 Horizontal ring-pull tins or cans are also available, but make sure you transfer what's left over to a sealed container and the fillets are submerged in oil, as storage in an open can will contaminate the taste.